-The HTA standards applicable to this establishment are shown below.
-Individual standards which are not applicable to this establishment are highlighted as grey text.
+The HTA standards applicable to this establishment are shown below; those not assessed during the inspection are shown in grey text.
+Individual standards which are not applicable to this establishment have been excluded.

 Human Tissue (Quality and Safety for Human Application) Regulations 2007 Standards Consent